mozilla-bteam/bz.js/README.md

 # API
 `bz.createClient(options)`
-creates a new Bugzilla API client, optionally takes options like the REST API url, username + password, and timeout in milliseconds:
+creates a new Bugzilla API client, optionally takes options like the REST API url, username + password or api_key, and timeout in milliseconds:

 ```javascript
 var bugzilla = bz.createClient({